Our school meals service

 Parents whose children may be eligible for free school meals should contact Bridgend County Borough Council to apply.
 Further information is available here.

 From September 2023, all pupils in Reception through to Year 3 are eligible to receive free school meals.
-Pupils in Years 1 and 2 are expected to be provided with free school meals from the start of the summer term 2023.
+Pupils in Nursery and Year 4 are expected to be eligible to receive free school meals later in the academic year (to be confirmed by Bridgend County Borough Council).

 Where pupils bring their own packed lunch, we expect parents to ensure that their packed lunches are healthy (see WG Healthy Lunchboxes leaflet).
 Glass containers, cans, fizzy drinks and sweets are not allowed.
 Beyond this, we would urge a sensible approach to providing a balanced lunch in containers that the children are able to handle independently and require minimal support from staff.
 We ask that parents avoid their children bringing nut products (e.g. fruit bars containing nuts, hazelnut spread) as part of packed lunches to help us avoid potential difficulties for pupils with nut allergies.
 (This does not extend to products marked ‘may contain nuts’)